yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ### An all-purpose, multi-fit, mega-cool PWA-solution that you can generate from within the Magento Admin Panel, customize it using a magic dashboard that has all possible Mickey Mouse combinations thought out for you while still being completely understandable to any backend user and extensible with any Magento extensions out there in the market?

 ---
+{state: dark}
 {background-image: pwa/giphy-nope.webp}
-# Keep dreaming, dudes, keep dreaming
+# Keep dreaming, dudes, keep dreaming.
+### Magento PWA will not be ready, like you think it will be.

 ---
 {state: main}